-The PRISMA 2020 methodology (Page et al., 2021a), although mainly developed and used in the medical and clinical sciences, can also be applied in engineering, as it provides methodology guidance to identify, select, appraise and synthesize the available literature.
-Thus, this systematic review has followed the checklist provided by PRISMA and a protocol was developed in accordance to the guidelines of the PRISMA-P Explanation and Elaboration (Page et al., 2021b).
-In accordance with the guidelines, our systematic review protocol was registered in the Open Science Framework (OSF) Registries with registration number sh9b2 (Jimenez Rios et al., 2023b).
-The protocol of this systematic review can be consulted in Jimenez Rios et al. (2023c)
+The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) 2020 methodology (Page et al., 2021a) was adopted.
+Thus, this systematic review has followed the checklist provided by PRISMA and a protocol was developed in accordance with the guidelines of the PRISMA-P Explanation and Elaboration (Page et al., 2021b).
+Following the guidelines, our systematic review protocol was registered in the Open Science Framework (OSF) Registries with registration number sh9b2 (Jiménez Rios et al., 2023b).
+The protocol of this systematic review can be consulted in Jiménez Rios et al. (2023d).